Rami Gabriel composes original music within and across traditions, he also performs professionally on Oud and Guitar.

 As an oud player, Rami studied with Dr. Scott Marcus, Dr. Eric Ederer, Dr. Alfred Gemil (Cairo), Osama Zeadan (Cairo), Mehmet Bitmez (Istanbul), and William Shaheen.
 His repertoire is focused on Middle Eastern Classical (i.e. wasla and taqsim traditions).
 He also performs repertoire from the Golden age of Arabic music, with a focus on Egyptian and Lebanese folk and pop songs from the 1950s and ’60s, in takht or solo settings.

 On the acoustic guitar, Rami performs early jazz and country blues.
-You might catch Rami with Alfonso Ponticelli and Swing Gitan.
+You might catch him with Alfonso Ponticelli and Swing Gitan.

 Rami’s compositions are in the Arabic tradition, the traditions of early American jazz and blues, and a unique syncretism.